tjnieradka/SQL-Computer-Inventory/docs/business-plan.md

 ## 7. Summary

-The Computer Inventory Tracking System provides TN Global Technologies with a reliable framework for managing its IT assets.
+The IT Asset Inventory System provides TN Global Technologies with a reliable framework for managing its IT assets.
 By centralizing hardware, software, and employee assignment information, the company can streamline support operations, improve lifecycle planning, maintain compliance, and support long-term efficiency.

 This business plan sets the context for the SQL data model used in this GitHub project.